michaelgrund/GMT-plotting/GMT_gen_equidist_EQ_GCMT/README.md

 ## GMT_gen_equidist_EQ_GCMT

-Script and files for plotting the focal mechanisms of the global seismicity between 28/01/1964 and 31/01/2019 on a map with equidistant projection (see final figure and alternative color schemes below).
+Script and files for plotting the focal mechanisms of the global seismicity between 28/01/1964 and 31/01/2019 on a map with equidistant projection (see final figure below).
 Earthquake data is freely available and was downloaded from the International Seismological Centre (ICS, http://www.isc.ac.uk).
 Colormaps from (or based on) the following sources are included in the download package: